IoannisTsirovasilis/Social-Network/README.md

 With AJAX a Social Network becomes more of a real-time application, although the best way to implement a Social Network is using
 Web Sockets.
 By calling particular JavaScript methods (with AJAX help) every once in a while the data can be transferred between the client and the server without the need of reloading the page.
-That makes the app significantly faster.
+That makes the application significantly faster.

+Additionally, each set of data transferred to or from the server has been securely escaped from illegal characters and has been inserted into the database using prepared statements, preventing various forms of attacks, like SQL Injection attacks, XSS etc.